OpenHack/openhack.github.com/austin/index.markdown

 ### Format

-We're going to have a little structure around our first meeting (but not too much) to see how it goes.
-The idea is to use some structure to grease the wheels a little bit and get things rolling.
+We have a *little* structure around our meetings to give people a chance to speak, bounce ideas off others, and "break the ice" for anyone who hasn't met before.
+We tried this during our first meeting and it went rather well, so we'll stick with it until folks tell us otherwise:

 - 7:00PM  Meet at CF
 - 7:15PM  Introductions (stand-up style)